Sousastep/SousaFX-docs/docs/content/startup.rst

 SousaFX
 -------

-Steps 2, 3, and 4 are only necessary the first time SousaFX starts.
+Steps 2 - 5 are only necessary the first time SousaFX starts.

 1. Open ``~/Documents/​Max 8/​Projects/​sousastep/​SousaFX/​SousaFX.maxproj``.
 You may want to drag this file into your dock for easy access.
 SousaFX's Startup Preferences window will appear.